Call 504-384-7870 and Find Help Immediately!

-An intervention is an event that is highly organized and seeks to persuade the substance abuser to go into a treatment program to address their dependency problems.
-Family, friends, clergy, instructors, or other individuals in that are concerned about the person gather to meet with them about the consequences of their drug and/or alcohol dependency.
+An intervention is a highly organized event that seeks to persuade the substance abuser to go into a treatment program to address their dependency problems.
+Family, friends, clergy, instructors, or other concerned individuals gather to meet with the person about the consequences of their drug and/or alcohol dependency.
 Loved ones urge them to agree to treatment for their drug problem.

-Often the addict will either not realize there’s a problem, or be in denial about their addiction, and many times they will be resistant to seek assistance.
+Often, the addict will either not realize there’s a problem.
+They might be in denial about their addiction, and many times they will be resistant to seek assistance.
 However, the objective of an intervention is primarily to present the addict with a chance to change their mind, and potentially save their life.
 During an intervention it is important to address: